kira-gartzou-katsouyanni/kira-gartzou-katsouyanni.github.io/_pages/teaching.md

 * **“Political Economy of the Green Transition in Europe”** at the LSE's European Institute, spring 2024 (Lecturer, I delivered three 1-hour lectures for MSc students)
 * **“Politics, Institutions and Economy in 21st Century Europe”** at LSE Executive Education (POL 147A), September-December 2019 (Graduate Teaching Assistant, one 2-hour seminar per week with 13 visiting undergraduate students from University of California, Davis)
 * **“Government, Politics and Public Policy in the EU”** at the LSE Government Department [(GV251)](https://www.lse.ac.uk/resources/calendar2021-2022/courseGuides/GV/2021_GV251.htm), September 2017-May 2019 (Graduate Teaching Assistant, two 1-hour seminars per week with 15 students in each class)
-* **“Quantitative and qualitative research design in political science”** at [Panteion University](https://www.kpe-panteion.gr/el/nea/nea-anakoinoseis/item/302-methods-hub-political-science-in-casual-setups), Athens, 16-20 September 2019.
+* **“Quantitative and qualitative research design in political science”** at Panteion University, Athens, 16-20 September 2019.
 I co-designed and co-taught this 5-day workshop with my peer Elli Palaiologou (10am-4pm each day; attended by 12 advanced undergraduate, master’s and PhD-level students selected from political science departments in Greece).
-Since 2024, I also offer an annual workshop on research design at Panteion University in my role as a member of the Executive Committee of the Political Science Association’s Greek Politics Specialist Group.
+Since 2024, I also offer sessions at an annual 3-day workshop on research design at Panteion University in my role as a member of the Executive Committee of the Political Science Association’s Greek Politics Specialist Group.

 ## Supervision

+* **MPhil Dissertation Supervisor** for the 2-year “MPhil in Politics" programme (European Politics & Society and Comparative Government streams), Oxford's DPIR (3 students, since 2024)
 * **MSc Dissertation Supervisor** for the [“Political Economy of Europe”](https://www.lse.ac.uk/study-at-lse/Graduate/degree-programmes-2022/MSc-Political-Economy-of-Europe) programme, European Institute, LSE (5 students, February-June 2022)

 ## Awards